AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 	return response.json()["images"][0]["image"]["presignedUrl"]
 ```

-This method wraps the [Generative Expand API](../../firefly-api/guides/api/generative_expand/index.md).
+This method wraps the [Generative Expand API](../../firefly-api/guides/api/generative_expand/V2/).
 It needs both the image resource to expand (which we got from the initial text-to-image prompt) and the desired size.
 In this case, we need a link to the result so the URL is returned.

-As an example, given the prompt `placed on a futuristic table, blue orange and neon cyberpunk backgrounds, gradients, blurry background out of focus`, the original Firefly generated image was expanded for all four sizes.
+As an example, given the prompt `"placed on a futuristic table, blue orange and neon cyberpunk backgrounds, gradients, blurry background out of focus"`, the original Firefly generated image was expanded for all four sizes.
 Here are two examples:

 ![One example of the expanded image](../images/expand1.png)
 ![Another example of the expanded image](../images/expand2.png)